-Three Months Ended 2021 2022 2023 March 31, 2024 Total credit facility debt, net 496,774 580,588 523,153 521,009 Deferred financing costs, net 3,226 2,412 1,847 3,991 Principal debt outstanding 500,000 583,000 525,000 525,000 Less: cash and cash equivalents 32,359 12,917 202,019 90,242 Net Debt \$ 467,641 \$ 570,083 \$ 322,981 \$ 434,758
+As of As of December 31, 2022 Dec ember 31, 2023 M arch 31, 2024 June 30, 2024 Total credit facility debt, net \$ 580,588 \$ 523,153 \$ 521,009 \$ 521,301 Deferred financing costs, net 2,412 1,847 3,991 3,699 Principal debt outstanding 583,000 525,000 525,000 525,000 Less: cash and cash equivalents 12,917 202,019 90,242 86,971 Net Debt \$ 570,083 \$ 322,981 \$ 434,758 \$ 438,029

-Net Operating Income (NOI) and Cash NOI
+Net Operating Income (NOI), Cash NOI and Same Store Cash NOI

 NOI, a non-GAAP financial measure, is defined as rental revenue, less rental expenses, on an accrual basis.
-Cash NOI is calculated to exclude the impact of GAAP adjustments to rental revenue and rental expenses, consisting of straight-line rent adjustments, net of write-offs, amortization of lease related intangibles and ground leases, and internal property management fees, then including deferred rent received in cash, and is used to evaluate the cash-based performance of the Company's real estate portfolio.
+Cash NOI is calculated to exclude the impact of GAAP adjustments to rental revenue and rental expenses, consisting of straight-line rent adjustments, net of write-offs, amortization of above- and below-market lease intangibles (including ground leases), and internal property management fees, then including deferred rent received in cash, and is used to evaluate the cash-based performance of the Company's real estate portfolio.
+Same store Cash NOI is calculated to exclude non-same store cash NOI.
 The Company believes that NOI and Cash NOI both serve as useful supplements to net income (loss) because they allow investors and management to measure unlevered property-level operating results and to compare these results to the comparable results of other real estate companies on a consistent basis.
 The Company uses both NOI and Cash NOI to make decisions about resource allocations and to assess the property-level performance of the real estate portfolio.
 As an indicator of financial performance, neither metric should be considered as an alternative to net income (loss), determined in accordance with GAAP.
 The Company believes that in order to facilitate a clear understanding of the consolidated historical operating results, both metrics should be evaluated in conjunction with net income (loss) as presented in the consolidated financial statements included on the Company's Annual Report on Form 10-K filed with the SEC on March 6, 2024.

-The following is a reconciliation from net income (loss) attributable to common stockholders, which is the most directly comparable GAAP financial measure, to NOI and Cash NOI, for the following periods (amounts in thousands):
+The following is a reconciliation from net income (loss) attributable to common stockholders, which is the most directly comparable GAAP financial measure, to NOI, Cash NOI and Same Store Cash NOI, for the following periods (amounts in thousands):

-Net Operating Income (NOI) and Cash NOI (Cont'd)(1)
+Net Operating Income (NOI), Cash NOI and Same Store Cash NOI (Cont'd)